-Table DF-10: General Disclosure for Exposures Related to Counterparty CreditRisk
+Table DF-10: General disclosure for exposures related to counterparty credit risk

-The Bank stipulates limits as per the norms on exposure stipulated by RBI for both fund and non-fund based products including derivatives.
+The Bank stipulates limits as per the norms on exposure stipulated by RBI for both, fund and non-fund based products, including derivatives.
 Limits are set as a percentage of the capital funds and are monitored.
 The utilisation against specified limits is reported to the Committee of Executive Directors and the Credit Committee on a periodic basis.

-Credit exposure for the Bank is measured and monitored using a centralized exposure management system.
+Credit exposure for the Bank is measured and monitored using a centralised exposure management system.
 The analysis of the composition of the portfolio is presented to the Risk Committee on a quarterly basis.
-TCSG reports the credit excess (MTM including treasury over dues exceeding sanctioned limit and margin held) for corporate clients on a daily basis.
-Further, RMG reports the credit exposure of derivatives as part of the risk dashboard to the Risk Committee periodically.
-The Bank does not take any netting benefits for counterparty credit risk exposure.
-Exposure towards credit derivatives are on account of intermediary activities.
+TCSG reports the credit excess (MTM including treasury overdues exceeding sanctioned limit, margin and provisions held) for corporate clients on a daily basis.
+Further, RMG reports the credit exposure of derivatives as part of the risk dashboard to the Risk Committee, periodically.
+The Bank does not take any netting benefits for counterparty credit risk exposure for non-centrally-cleared derivative transactions.

-In view of the margin rules for non-centrally cleared derivative transactions issued by the Basel Committee on Banking Supervision and Reserve Bank of India, currently in a draft stage, derivative transactions would be subject to margin reset & consequent collateral exchange would be as governed by Credit Support Annex (CSA).
-The margin rules are applicable for both the domestic and overseas operations of the Bank.
-The Bank has entered into CSAs with which would require maintenance of collateral.
+In view of the margin rules for non-centrally cleared derivative transactions issued by the Basel Committee on Banking Supervision and Reserve Bank of India, currently in draft stage, derivative transactions would be subject to margin reset & consequent collateral exchange would be as governed by Credit Support Annex (CSA).
+The margin rules are applicable for both, the domestic and overseas operations of the Bank.
+The Bank has entered into CSAs which would require maintenance of collateral.
 Changes in or withdrawal of the Bank's credit rating will not increase the amount of collateral that the Bank is required to post with counterparties.
 The Bank engages in collateralised borrowing from the RBI and through Clearing Corporation of India Ltd. (CCIL).
-When the Bank borrows from the RBI, collateral is usually statutory liquidity ratio eligible investments.
+When the Bank borrows from the RBI, collateral is primarily statutory liquidity ratio eligible investments.
 The haircut for all such sovereign securities is stipulated by the RBI and is not based on the credit rating of the borrower.
 Similarly, CCIL's margin requirement is based on maturity and certain other factors but not on the credit ratings of the borrower.
 In addition, the Bank does not engage in derivative or swap transactions that require the Bank to increase its collateral if the Bank's credit rating is downgraded.
 As such, any reduction or withdrawal of the Bank's credit ratings will not impact the collateralised borrowing operations.
 If an international credit rating agency downgrades the Bank's credit rating, the Bank would be required to pay an increased interest rate on certain borrowings.

 In respect of overseas operations, generally, the collateral requirements are applicable for the banks having outstanding borrowings or derivative transactions that are subject to margin reset and consequent collateral deposits are governed by Global Master Repurchase Agreement (GMRA)/CSA, respectively.
-In addition, there are certain CSAs/GMRAs at the overseas banking subsidiaries which require exchange of variation margin based on movement in MTM of underlying derivative/repo transactions.
+In addition, there are certain CSAs/GMRAs at the overseas banking subsidiaries which require exchange of variation margin based on movement in MTM of underlying derivative/forex forwards & swaps/repo transactions.
 From December 2016, ICICI Bank UK PLC has also commenced central clearing (through LCH) of all its prospective interest rate swaps transactions with financial counterparties.

-An assessment of possible wrong way risk is carried out on a case to case basis at the time of credit assessment as part of the rating process.
+An assessment of possible wrong way risk is carried out on a case-to-case basis at the time of credit assessment as part of the rating process.

-The derivative exposure is calculated using Current Exposure Method (CEM) and the balance outstanding as on March 31, 2017 is given below:
+The following table sets forth, the derivative exposure calculated using Current Exposure Method (CEM) and the balance outstanding at March 31, 2018.